All applications to the J.D. program MUST be submitted electronically through the Law School Admission Council (LSAC).

-A valid LSAT score is required for all JD applicants.
+Either an LSAT or GRE score is required for all JD applicants.
 A valid reportable score must be received directly from LSAC or ETS.
-You are encouraged to sit for the LSAT in the fall / winter of 2020 or spring of 2021.
-Some scores from summer 2021 may also be considered on a space-available basis.
+You are encouraged to sit for your test by the spring of 2021.
 Should you opt to take the LSAT more than once, Albany Law School will consider all LSAT scores presented by an individual applicant, but more weight is given to the highest LSAT score.
 Test scores older than five years from the anticipated year of matriculation will not be accepted.

 Credential Assembly Service (CAS) Law School Report

 Registration with the LSAC Credential Assembly Service (CAS) is required.
 The following materials MUST be submitted through this service:

 - Two letters of recommendation, preferably from faculty who can address your academic and intellectual Letters from employers or professional recommendations are also acceptable, especially from applicants who received their undergraduate degree five or more years prior.
 Only two letters are required, but up to four will be accepted.

 - Transcripts from ALL colleges, graduate, professional, or technical schools you have attended, as a matriculant or non- matriculant, whether or not a degree was Please note that the J.D. degree program requires that, at minimum, a Bachelor-level degree has been earned prior to the start of J.D. coursework.

 A personal statement is required.
 Your personal statement should be written in your own words and limited to 2-3 pages on a topic of your choice that will provide additional insight into your qualifications and interests.
 While there is no required topic, if you are unsure of a topic, you may consider sharing why you are interested in pursuing a law degree and/or what your anticipated career goals/interests are at this time.